DC Streetcar: Financial problems

 Financing for the plan proved problematic.
 In November 2002, the same month that the D.C. government agreed to co-fund the streetcar project, Metro formally changed its strategic plan and proposed spending $12 billion over 10 years on rapid bus, light rail, and streetcar projects throughout the D.C. area.
 Metro proposed allocating half the total amount to build the D.C. streetcar line, complete the Silver Line, build a streetcar line on Columbia Pike in Arlington County in Virginia, and build a Purple Line light rail link between Bethesda and New Carrollton in Maryland.
 However, state and local governments said they were unable to fund Metro's proposal at that time, and the planned projects died.
 (Metro opened a portion of the Silver Line in 2014 and the remainder of the line opened in late 2022.
-The Purple line project was later funded through Maryland state and local funds and federal grants, and is scheduled to open in 2027.)
+The Purple line project was later funded through Maryland state and local funds and federal grants, and was scheduled to open in 2027.)

 The District of Columbia subsequently decided to build the initial components of the DC Streetcar system on its own.
 The Anacostia line was scaled back to a demonstration project just 2.7 mi in length with only four stations: Bolling Air Force Base, the Anacostia Metro station, the intersection of Martin Luther King, Jr. Avenue SE and Good Hope Road SE, and the Minnesota Avenue Metro station.
 DDOT began an environmental assessment of the CSX tracks in July 2003.
 In September 2004, Metro agreed to move ahead with the project (whose $45 million cost was now being funded completely by the District of Columbia), with construction to start in November 2004 and end in 2006.